 The soupy noodle dish we know as ramen originated in 1800s China and traveled to Japan in the late 19th or early 20th century after the Meiji Restoration, according to the Japan Centre Group.

-Instant ramen noodles on their own are nothing to write home about.
-They're high in sodium — as in, an entire package provides about 70 percent of your daily needs — and they offer very little by way of nutrients.
+Instant ramen noodles don't offer much nutritionally.
+They're high in sodium — as in, an entire package provides about 87 percent of your daily needs — and they offer very little by way of nutrients, according to the USDA.

-But what instant ramen noodles do provide is opportunity — a chance to get in some healthier foods like tofu, vegetables and even seaweed.
+But what instant ramen noodles do provide is an opportunity to get in some healthier foods like tofu, vegetables and even seaweed.
 Simply toss out the sodium-bomb flavor packet, and instead, use the noodles as a vehicle to pair with nutritious foods, all served up in a bowl of comforting soup.